av-erencelik/webdeveren/README.md

-# webdeveren with Next.js, Sanity.io CMS, and TypeScript
+# erencelik.dev with Next.js, Sanity.io CMS, and TypeScript

 This is the repository for my personal portfolio website built with Next.js, Sanity.io CMS, and TypeScript.